 Access Crew

 Access teams run fibre in subdivisions, hamlets and industrial parks.
 You’ll see them running fibre along the local roads right up near your property.
 They don’t go onto your property, but can get close considering other utilities already buried in the area.
-See the page on Rights-Of-Way for more information on where they will be working.
 Access teams cross a lot of driveways.
 They use horizontal drills to go under the driveway so that they don’t damage it.

 Drop Crew